ConservationInternational/cplus-plugin/docs/user/manual/step-3.md

 ![UI Step 3](img/manual-step3.png)

-- **Priority groups**: Users can define different priority groups to which Priority Weighted Layers (PWLs) can be assigned.
+- **Priority groups**: Users can define different priority groups to which Priority Weighting Layers (PWLs) can be assigned.
 These groups represent different categories or themes that contribute to the overall analysis.

 - ![add button](img/symbologyAdd.svg): Add a new Priority group.